-- Assignments are due on the date indicated in the syllabus or announced in class and at the time of day designated by the instructor.
-Assignments worth more than 10% are due at the main office by 5:00 PM.
-Instructors have the right not to accept assignments handed in directly to them or their office. - Generally, last-minute extensions are not given.
+- Assignments are due by 10:00 PM on the date indicated in the syllabus.
+Instructors have the right not to accept assignments handed in directly to their office. - Generally, last-minute extensions are not given.
 Students are responsible to get work done in advance of due dates to allow for the unexpected. - Late assignments will be penalized 20% the first day and 10% per day after that.
 After four days, the assignment will receive a grade of zero.
 Discretionary changes may be made by individual instructors.